Electronic Signatures: The Definitive Guide

 The clickwrap signature is a collection of data points that make up an audit trail by proving how the user “affirmatively assented” to the terms of the digital contract.
 The clickwrap then keeps accurate back-end records to prove that this acceptance occurred.

-Similarities between e-signatures and clickwrap agreements
+Similarities between eSignatures and clickwrap agreements

-While they are different, e-signatures and clickwrap agreements do share similarities.
+While they are different, eSignatures and clickwrap agreements do share similarities.
 Both types of agreements create legally binding contracts.
 Federal law makes both types of digital agreements legally enforceable.
-When properly designed and recorded, these digital agreements are just as effective as a written signature.
-While clickwrap agreements are easier to use, especially for consumers, both types of agreements are legally enforceable.
+When properly designed and recorded, these digital agreements are just as effective as a written signature, streamline contract acceptance, and decrease turnaround time for capturing that acceptance.

 Read more to compare clickwrap with electronic signatures